 Auto-On and Off feature are nice to have, but not critical for non home-defense guns.

-Also note that the accidental powering on issue of the StrikeFire 1 is fixed as the buttons are moved to the rear instead with the StrikeFire 2 design.
+Also note that the accidental powering on issue of the StrikeFire 1 is fixed as powering up/down function is included into the rear brightness control with the StrikeFire 2 design.

 Cantilever Mount Included with the StrikeFire 2